The Research Ethics Committee at ÉTS

 The Research Ethics Committee’s Mandate

-The Research Ethics Committee (in French, the Comité d’éthique de la recherche or CÉR) assesses the ethical acceptability of any research projects conducted with human participants and carried out by ÉTS researchers, students and/or employees, regardless of where the research takes place.
-To do this, it applies the ÉTS Research Ethics Policy (in French, PDF), the Tri-Council Policy Statement (TCPS2-2014) (external site) as well as standards in force in Québec and Canada.
+The Research Ethics Committee (in French, the Comité d’éthique de la recherche or CÉR) assesses the ethical acceptability of any research projects conducted with human participants and carried out by ÉTS researchers, students and employees, regardless of where the research takes place.
+To do this, it applies the ÉTS Research Ethics Policy (in French, PDF), the Tri-Council Policy Statement (TCPS2-2014) as well as standards in force in Québec and Canada.

 Under the policy, the ÉTS Research Ethics Committee may: